theshy521/theshy521.github.io/_posts/2024-7-1-Starbuck.md

 4. Discount offer is more popular offer
 5. Based on the exploration with feature importances, became_member_year & difficulty & income are the top 3 important features.

+### Improvement
+1. Optimize the AI model with feature engineering and better algorithm.